lancopku/Chinese-Dependency-Treebank-with-Ellipsis/README.md

 # Annotation Format

 The annotation files are converted to a single file in the tsv format.
 There are four columns in the file.
-- The first column is the token’s index in the sentence, starting from 1.
+- The first column is the token's index in the sentence, starting from 1.
 - The second column is the textual form of the token.
-- The third column indicates whether the token is a restored one. ’O’ stands for original tokens, and ’I’ stands for restored tokens.
+- The third column indicates whether the token is a restored one.
+'O' stands for original tokens, and 'I' stands for restored tokens.
 - The fourth column is the head of the token.
 0 indicates the token is the root.

 There is an empty line between sentences, and an extra empty line between weibos.

+# Files with Augmented Annotations

+Although we have not annotated the part-of-speech tag of the tokens and the type of the dependencies, they are valuable resources for systems using the treebank.
+To help with the issue, we used the Stanford CoreNLP tools (version 3.9.1) with the pre-trained models to augment the annotations with part-of-speech tags (CTB version) and the type of the dependencies (UD version).
+The augmented file is suffixed with '_.aug_'.

+There are 12 columns in the file.
+- 1: index of the token from 1
+- 2：token
+- 3: 'I' for restored tokens, and 'O' for original tokens
+- 4: '_' (should be the POS tag)
+- 5: index of its head
+- 6: '_' (shoul be the type of the dependency)
+- 7: POS tag, predicted without the restored tokens
+- 8: index of the head, predicted without the restored tokens but indexing with the restored tokens
+- 9: type of the dependency, predicted without the restored tokens
+- 10: POS tag, predicted with the restored tokens
+- 11: index of the head, predicted with the restored tokens
+- 12: type of the dependency, predicted with the restored tokens

+However, please do keep in mind that the augmented annotaions are only for reference.
+While the POS tags should be generally okay, the automatically generated dependency can be very different from our annotation (Note: We annotated the dependency basically following the UD dependency guideline, so the annoation difference should not be a major problem for the parser).

+The python script for processing is provided in the _utils_ folder.